 What an enjoyable existence, fresh blueberries and yoghurt for breakfast followed by a car journey into Savonlinna.
 We arrived on to the island by boat but today we were travelling by car so we needed to take the ferry across to the mainland.

-The self operated small ferry Finally, you can bring the ferry back, tie the rowing boat back to its mooring and then drive your car on board and set off on your travels.
-It’s a wonderful experience but you must never be in a hurry, life at the summer cottage is all about peace and tranquility when time never matters.
+Finally, you can bring the ferry back, tie the rowing boat back to its mooring and then drive your car on board and set off on your travels.
+It’s a wonderful experience but you must never be in a hurry, life at the summer cottage is all about peace and tranquillity where time never matters.

 We journeyed by car to Savonlinna and had a walk through the market which is bustling with activity during the summer months.
 As well as fresh foodstuffs one can buy local handicrafts and enjoy good food and drink in a wide selection of cafes.

 After taking morning coffee we continued our stroll along to Olavinlinna Castle which we had viewed from the lake a couple of days earlier.
 On a previous visit to Savonlinna we had taken a tour of the castle but for now we just admired it from outside.
 During July the Savonlinna Opera Festival is in full swing bringing some of Europe’s finest opera companies to Savonlinna which stages its opera productions in the backdrop of the fairytale castle (feature photo above).
 Visiting the opera is still viewed as a grand occasion and families dress up in their finest clothes for the performance.